provides advanced study for selected NCTA seminar alumni by organizing

 study tours in East Asia.
 In addition, NCTA hosts yearly summer

 institutes in the U.S. for NCTA alumni and other interested

-Summer 2013 Field Study Opportunities in East Asia For NCTA Alumni in the states of:
+NCTA Field Study Opportunity in East Asia for NCTA alumni in the states of:

 Arkansas, Florida, Georgia, Kansas, Mississippi, Nevada, New Jersey, New York (lower), North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, and Texas

 China and Japan: June 29 - July 16, 2014